JacYuan1/Gas-Price-Scraper-Project/README.md

 Here is what the example output would look like:

 ![My Image](images/git_image1.jpg)

+<h2 id="#Symbol-Legend">Symbol Legend</h2>

+A note for the symbols that represent changes within the prices:

+↑ denotes prices gone up for the listed date

+↓ denotes prices gone down for the listed date

+n/c denotes "No Changes" for the listed date

 <h2 id="#List-of-Available-Cities">List of Available Cities</h2>

 Here are the list of Cities: